repository-preservation/lcmap-spark/README.md

-# lcmap-mesos-spark-cluster-dispatcher
+# lcmap-mesos-spark
-Creates and publishes a Docker image to host the Mesos Cluster Dispatcher.
+Creates and publishes a Docker image for running Spark standalone or Spark on Mesos.

 ## Building